nlee2015/projectThree/README.md

 # title
 Project Three, Social Justice Festival
 # project overview
 Cantonese Rising is a multiday festival which promotes Cantonese language and culture.
 The festival is held in San Francisco's Chinatown which is a hub of Chinese culutre and the Cantonese language since the majority of immigrants in that area are Cantonese speakers.
-Events will be interactive and informative.
+Events will be interactive and informative in promoting Cantonese as the goal is to also reach a broader audience not just native speakers.

 <br>
 Being both a Cantonese and Mandarin speaker, Cantonese is very fundamental for me and for my culture as my cultural heritage is from Southeast China where Cantonese is native to that region.
 Whenever I am in Chinatown, Cantonese is mainly what I hear being converesed among people and it is what I speak when I am buying groceries or ordering food from restaurants.
 I feel that whenever I am conversing in Cantonese I feel a deeper and more personal connection with people even though they are stangers.
 <br>